Helen Grayco: With Spike Jones

-Grayco first met bandleader Spike Jones in 1946 while she was performing at the Hollywood Palladium.
+Grayco first met the bandleader Spike Jones in 1946 while she was performing at the Hollywood Palladium.
 After her performance he offered her a gig with his band, the City Slickers.

 In a 2009 interview, Grayco had this to say about her first meeting with Spike Jones:

 He asked to see me after the show and offered me a job.
 He was already established.
 A huge star.
 He was going on tour.
 I was in direct contrast to what he did.
 I was terribly insulted when Spike first asked to hire me.
 He had just done "Cocktails for Two" and all that stuff that he was known for.
 "I don't know where I could possibly fit in in your group.
 I'm not a comedienne," I told him.
 He said, "No, you'll do your own thing.
 You'll have your arrangements.
 You'll do 15, 20 minutes entirely separate from the show."
 They needed something to calm people down.
 And that's how we always worked from then on.

 Grayco also got a spot with Jones's Other Orchestra, which he formed in 1946.
 The group was known for its legitimately "pretty" music in contrast to the City Slickers, who were known for their crazy way of performing.
-The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played exquisitely by the Other Orchestra) and a manic second half (played for laughs by the City Slickers).
+The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played by the Other Orchestra) and a manic second half (played for laughs by the City Slickers).
 Even with the success of "Laura", the public preferred the crazy music of the Slickers to the elegant music of the Other Orchestra.
 The Other Orchestra broke up in 1947, only a year after its founding.

-She appeared with Jones and his City Slickers on The Colgate Comedy Hour and The Red Skelton Show.
+Grayco appeared with Jones and his City Slickers on The Colgate Comedy Hour and The Red Skelton Show.
 She also starred with Jones and his band on a series of television shows between 1954 and 1961 on NBC and CBS known as The Spike Jones Show and Club Oasis.